baumrock/RockPageBuilder/docs/quickstart.md

   // add ALFRED - that's the gui for frontend editing
   <?= alfred($block) ?>

-  // add block spacing feature
-  // please see the docs about this feature!
-  // you can remove it if you don't need it
-  <?= $block->styles() ?>
 >
   // show the title field of the block as h1 headline
   // note that we are using title(), not title! this is